maheshmm7/ENET_Lane_Detection/README.md

 # **LANE DETECTION USING ENET**
 Lane detection is a crucial computer vision task that involves identifying the boundaries of driving lanes in an image or video of a road scene.
 It plays a vital role in various applications, particularly in the realm of autonomous vehicles and advanced driver-assistance systems (ADAS).
 Convolutional neural networks (CNNs) are now the dominant approach for lane detection.
 Trained on large datasets of road images, these models can achieve high accuracy even in challenging situations.
-In this we implemented FCN architecture which is a deep learning algorithm widely used for image segmentation.
+In this we implemented ENET architecture which is a deep learning algorithm widely used for image segmentation.
 ## ENET(EFFICIENT NET)
 ENet (Efficient Neural Network) is a deep neural network architecture designed for real-time semantic segmentation tasks.
 ENet is significantly faster than other popular semantic segmentation architectures, such as VGG and ResNet.
 This is due to its use of several techniques to reduce the number of parameters and floating-point operations (FLOPs) required.
 For example, ENet uses a smaller number of convolutional filters and smaller kernel sizes than other architectures.
 Additionally, ENet uses a technique called "bottleneck residual connections" to reduce the number of FLOPs required for each layer.